Skip to contents

 • icl: ICL value of the selected model.

-• hypvol: The hypervolume parameter for the noise component if required, otherwise set to NULL.
+• hypvol: Hypervolume parameter for the noise component (if applicable), otherwise NULL.

 Details

 The function first filters out tracks with fewer than four steps, as these tracks may not provide reliable movement data.
-It then calculates various movement parameters for each remaining track, including turning angles, distances, lengths, sinuosity, straightness, and velocities.
+It then computes movement/trackway parameters via track_param() (turning angles; path and beeline lengths; step/stride/pace; sinuosity/straightness; and footprint-based metrics such as trackway width, gauge, pace angulation and step angle) and combines them with velocity descriptors from veltrack.
+The selected variables are then used for clustering.
 Finally, the selected movement parameters are used as input for clustering the tracks.

 The following movement parameters can be included in the clustering:

 The cluster_track() function has biological relevance in identifying groups of tracks with similar movement parameters, providing insights into ecological and behavioral patterns.
-By clustering tracks based on characteristics such as sinuosity, velocity, and turning angles, it allows detecting movement patterns associated with specific behaviors.
-This can help identify tracks potentially made by individuals moving together, which is useful for investigating hypotheses on gregarious behavior, predation strategies, or coordinated movement.
+By clustering tracks based on characteristics such as sinuosity, velocity, and turning angles (treated circularly via sine/cosine), it helps detect movement patterns associated with specific behaviors.
+This can reveal tracks potentially made by individuals moving together, useful for investigating hypotheses on gregarious behavior, predation strategies, or coordinated movement.
 Additionally, clustering serves as a preliminary step before similarity tests and simulations, refining track selection and improving hypothesis testing in movement ecology studies.

 References